Uh oh!

 Java 8, 9 and 10 are supported by any Jdbi version before3.40.0.

-Jdbi requires a JDK version 17 or better to build.
-We enforce the latest LTS (currently Java 21) for releases.
+Jdbi requires the latest LTS JDK version (Currently Java 21) or better to build.
+All release builds are done with the latest LTS version.

 Jdbi is "batteries included" and uses theApache Maven Wrapper.
 If an external Maven installation is used, Apache Maven 3.9 or later is required.
 Using themake